Bellegar/NUMAemul.lab/README.md

 This is QT 5.7 project.
 This project include QCustomPlot library code with GNU GPL3 license.
-This ptoject uses OGDF Library with GNU GPL3 license, that is not included to project and you have to compile your .lib library from open cource code.
+This project uses OGDF Library with GNU GPL3 license, that is not included to project and you have to compile your .lib library from open cource code.
 Also needs changing directory to OGDF.lib in .pro file.

-This project use GNU GPL3 icense.
+This project use GNU GPL3 license.